There are now five Medicine course pathways by which Nottingham medical students graduate as doctors. View information

-On all of them the educational objectives are the same, namely to acquire the knowledge, skills and behaviour to allow a student to graduate with the Bachelor of Medicine Bachelor of Surgery (BMBS) degree and be eligible to practise as a new doctor on the UKFP foundation training programme.
+On all of the degree programmes the educational objectives are the same, namely to acquire the knowledge, skills and behaviour to allow a student to graduate with the Bachelor of Medicine Bachelor of Surgery (BMBS) degree and be eligible to practise as a new doctor on the UKFP foundation training programme.
 In addition, all students on the five- and six-year courses obtain a Bachelor of Medical Sciences (BMedSci) degree.